rub429/Phase-1-Project/README.md

 My Flatiron Phase 1 Project

 README
 Ruben's Phase 1 Project, a website for video games for ps5, ps4, xbox series x, xbox one, wii u, and pc.
 Navigate through the page and see which game you'd like to choose.
+17 commits.

 Video Demo
  The video requires my email approval for access; it was the only way I can turn the recording into a link, my apologies.